Are you a budding freelance writer trying to earn a living from your craft on content mills?

 They also boast a one-click job application feature which allows online job seekers with saved resumes to quickly apply for an open position using mobile devices.

-When I first started I didn’t know where to look for freelance jobs.
+When I first started I didn’t know where to look for online jobs.
 That’s why I landed on content mills.
 But you don’t have to go through the same path I did.
 You can fare far much better by looking for work from home jobs in the right places.

 And this popular idea that working in content mills is the best way for beginners to gain experience is hogwash.
 It is a race to the bottom.